Where is Picasso's Guernica?

 Paris International Exposition

-After its debut at the Paris International Exposition, Guernica embarked on a world tour to raise awareness about the Spanish Civil War and garner support for the Republican cause.
+After its debut at the Paris International Exposition—also known as the 1937 Paris World's Fair and World's Fair—Guernica, which was commissioned by the Spanish Republic, embarked on a world tour to raise awareness about the Spanish Civil War and garner support for the Republican forces.
+The tour also helped raise funds for Spanish refugees and war relief efforts.
 The painting traveled to various countries, including the United States, where it was exhibited in numerous cities.

-During World War II, Picasso expressed his wish that Guernica should not return to Spain until democracy was restored.
-As a result, the painting was entrusted to the Museum of Modern Art (MoMA) in New York City for safekeeping.
-It remained there for several decades, becoming one of the museum's most prized possessions and a symbol of the fight against tyranny and oppression.
+During World War II, Picasso refused to allow Guernica to return to Spain until democracy and public liberties were restored.
+As a result, the painting was entrusted to the Museum of Modern Art (MoMA), New York's Museum, for safekeeping.
+It remained there for several decades, becoming one of the museum’s most prized possessions and a symbol of the fight against tyranny and oppression.

 Return to Spain

-After the death of Francisco Franco in 1975 and the subsequent transition to democracy in Spain, discussions began about the return of Guernica to its homeland.
+After Franco's death in 1975, which marked a pivotal turning point, and the subsequent transition to democracy in Spain, discussions began about the return of Guernica to its homeland.
+The restoration of democratic institutions and public liberties was a key condition set by Picasso for the painting's return, emphasizing the importance of political freedom and civil rights.
+It is important to note that Picasso died in 1973, before Guernica was returned to Spain.
 Finally, in 1981, after much negotiation, Guernica was returned to Spain.
 It was initially displayed at the Casón del Buen Retiro, an annex of the Prado Museum in Madrid.

 Current Location: Museo Reina Sofía